Package and Sign Your Connector for Distribution

 Step 2: Get the CSR signed by the certificate authority

 Send the certificate signing request to the CA you want to create a certificate for you (for example, Verisign or Thawte).
-The CA will sign the CSR file with their own signature and send that certificate back to you.
+The CA signs the CSR file with their own signature and send that certificate back to you.
 You can then use this signed certificate to sign the TACO file.

 After you receive/fetch the new certificate from the CA, along with any applicable “chain” or intermediate certificates, run the following command to install the new certificate and chain into the keystore: keytool -importcert cert_from_ca -keystore your_keystore